 I was born in Brooklyn, NY.
 That’s a picture of me at birth on the left.

 It was here that I finally buckled down and became a serious student.
 I spent four years at the university studying the exciting field of Geology (better known as ROCKS! to the rest of the world).
 Personally, I have little interest in the actual rocks themselves.
-I am a big fan of glacial geology – studying the remnants of the past ice ages.
+I am a big fan of glacial geology, which is the study of the remnants of the past ice ages.
 If I had stayed at SUNY Buffalo, I would have studied existing glaciers in very warm places such as Alaska and Antarctica.

 I spent two years there studying – you guessed it – geology!
 I was studying the rocks of the mantle of this great home planet that we call Earth.
 It was boooring.
-(I don’t think that I put enough o’s in…) I originally planned on getting a PhD, but decided to cut back to the Master’s level.
-It was a good choice, as I ended up serving as Chief Student Marshal (something like valedictorian) representing all of the Arts and Sciences Masters candidates at the graduation ceremony.
+(I don’t think that I put enough O’s in…) I originally planned on getting a Ph.D. but decided to cut back to the Master’s level.
+It was a good choice, as I ended up serving as Chief Student Marshal (similar to valedictorian) representing all of the Arts and Sciences Masters candidates at the graduation ceremony.

 I decided to go back to school to become a science teacher.
 I had saved enough money up to cover all my bills for a year of schooling.
 I attended SUNY New Paltz and received my New York State teaching certificates in earth science, chemistry, and general science.
-(I completed the requirements for my physics certification one year later.)
-After having studied for years in the hard sciences, I found the preparation for becoming a teacher incredibly easy.
+I completed the requirements for my physics certification one year later.
+After having studied for years in the “hard” sciences, I found the preparation for becoming a teacher incredibly easy.

 My favorite television show of all time is The Twilight Zone.
 I can’t say that I have seen all of the episodes, but I have seen quite a few.
 (I stayed up way too late in high school.)
 There were many excellent episodes, but I love Time Enough at Last.
 That is the episode where the late Burgess Meredith loves to read and read and read, but his wife constantly taunts him about it.
-While on his lunch break at the bank he works for, he goes into the bank vault for some quiet reading.
-When he comes out, he finds that the whole world has been blown to smithereens and that he is the last man alive.
+While on his lunch break at the bank that he works for, he goes into the bank vault for a quiet reading space.
+When he comes back out, he finds that the whole world has been blown to smithereens and that he is the last man alive.
 He now has all the time in the world to read, but in the typical Twilight Zone twist, his glasses shatter and he can no longer see the printed word.